-You will complete 30 credits in materials science and/or engineering plus an additional 13 credits in professional skills courses.
-This "plus" component moves beyond the training of a traditional master's degree in materials science and engineering.
-It emphasizes leadership skills, business and project management, ethics and legal principles, communication skills, and team-building skills.
+You will complete 30 credits in materials science and/or engineering, plus an additional 13 credits in professional skills courses.
+This “plus” component moves beyond the training of a traditional master’s degree in materials science and engineering.
+You will learn leadership, communication and team-building skills; business and project management; and ethical and legal principles.
 You will develop these skills through coursework and workshops, as well as internships and group projects in employer-based settings.

 GRD 594 - Management Fundamentals for Engineers and Scientists